wing5wong/artisan-whs-static/source/_news/2021-01-10_speed-skating-nationals-chase-morpeth-was-crowned-junior-boys-champion.md

 The best racing of the championships was seen in the relay races.

 The flat track mixed senior team relay was the highlight of the championships.
-The Wanganui team of Chase Morpeth, Andrew Jones, Krystine Davies and Melissa Allen led out early after a stunning charge to the lead by Morpeth and then seemed to have the race in the bag when South Canterbury's Keaton Swindells fell while running second.
+The Wanganui team of **Chase Morpeth**, Andrew Jones, Krystine Davies and Melissa Allen led out early after a stunning charge to the lead by Morpeth and then seemed to have the race in the bag when South Canterbury's Keaton Swindells fell while running second.

-However, Swindells - despite being in considerable pain - got back up and his team of Kaylum McAuley, Charli Nevin and Roshean O' Conner staged a fightback that saw them take the lead on the final exchange and claim an astonishing victory in front of an hysterical crowd.
+However, Swindells - despite being in considerable pain - got back up and his team of Kaylum McAuley, Charli Nevin and Roshean O'Conner staged a fightback that saw them take the lead on the final exchange and claim an astonishing victory in front of an hysterical crowd.

 For their performance, the South Canterbury team won the Oscar award for an outstanding performance.